antoniodiazmontana/to-do-list/README.md

-# Translate the README content to English

-readme_content_english = """
 # To-Do List Application 📝

 This is a simple To-Do List project built with Vue.js.
 The application allows users to add tasks, mark them as completed, and remove them.
 Additionally, tasks are saved in local storage (`localStorage`), so the list persists even after the user reloads the page or closes the browser.